sflavelle/writing/Incompatible Time (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "Yeah...?"

-"Imagine travelling that fast for five years straight."
+"Imagine travelling that fast for five years straight.
+Out of the solar system, maybe into another galaxy."

 "What the hell?
 You aliens are freaky."